ic-labs/django-icekit/docs/architecture/conventions.rst

 Architectural conventions
 =========================

-One of ICEkit's intentions is to implement a common approach for working with web content, in order to maximise predictability and template reusability, without being so prescriptive as to prevent innovation and easy extension.
+One of GLAMkit's intentions is to implement a common approach for working with web content, in order to maximise predictability and template reusability, without being so prescriptive as to prevent innovation and easy extension.